HomeDev Guide

 The assets folder structure is intended to be used as follows:

-• For All Sites – Assets available for sharing across a website, or all websites in a multi-site scenario.
+• For All Sites – Assets are available for sharing across a website or websites in a multi-site scenario.

 • For This Site – Assets available within a site in a multi-site scenario, see Initial configuration.

-• For This Page –.
-Assets only be available for a specific page (or block).
+• For This Page – Assets are only available for a specific page (or block).

 See Media types and templates.